 The temporary residence permit in Germany (Aufenthaltserlaubnis) in the most employed type of license and has one-year validity usually.
 German Limited residence permits are mainly issued for educational, trading, humanitarian or familial reasons.
 If a foreign citizen applies for a temporary residence permit but also wants to work in Germany he or she must notify the authorities.
 The renewal of the temporary residence permit is usually done depending on the nationality, occupation or, in case of employment, on the work contract.

 The EU Blue Card incorporates a residence and a work permit and it is destined for highly specialized employees only.
 The EU Blue Card has at most four-year validity and can be obtained by holders of an university degree earning around 48,000 EUR per year.
 The EU Blue Card is also the easiest step toward obtaining a permanent residence permit in Germany.

 The German permanent residence permit

-In order to apply for a permanent residence permit (Niederlassungserlaubnis) or settlement permit in Germany a foreign citizen must live for five uninterrupted years in the country or in case the foreign citizen married a German citizen the settlement license can be issued after three years provided other conditions are fulfilled.
+In order to apply for a permanent residence permit (Niederlassungserlaubnis) or settlement permit in Germany in 2021, a foreign citizen must live for five uninterrupted years in the country or in case the foreign citizen married a German citizen the settlement license can be issued after three years provided other conditions are fulfilled.
 Some of these conditions are: